jometzg/langchain-servicenow/README.md

 This repo will use this together with a ServiceNow demo instance to show how an OpenAI chat application can directly interact with ServiceNow APIs.

 Later on this will be refactored to use [LangChain](https://python.langchain.com/v0.1/docs/get_started/introduction) and/or [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/).

+## Sample Code
+In this repo, the [sample code](./openai-function-calling.ipynb) will be presented as a [Jupyter notebook](https://jupyter.org/) so this can be tried interactively.